muhammadazzazy/udemate/README.md

 - [x] Delete the user data directory before the non-headless browser starts
 - [x] Automate Udemy login by clicking on **Log in** button and automating email entry
 - [ ] Automatically detect the browser major version
+- [ ] Add threads within each middleman spider to improve headless performance
+- [ ] Package Udemate and publish to PyPI

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).